Tricuspid Valve Repair Surgery

 and wound care.
 Your healthcare provider might prescribe blood-thinners to help prevent

-your health and lifestyle choices.
+affect your health and lifestyle choices.
 Keep all your follow-up appointments.

 Other common instructions after surgery include: